csci-3308-6/docs/readme.md

 In this repository, you can find the following:

-1. meetings - Minutes from meetings
+1. meetings - minutes from meetings
-1. resources - Coding conventions, code checklist, notes on versioning, etc.
+1. resources - coding conventions, code checklist, notes on versioning, etc.
-1. templates - issue, meeting, QA test, status report, etc.
+1. templates - issue and QA test